salesforce/lwc/packages/@lwc/template-compiler/README.md

 -   `experimentalComputedMemberExpression` (boolean, optional, `false` by default) - set to `true` to enable computed member expression in the template, eg: `{list[0].name}`.
 -   `experimentalDynamicDirective` (boolean, optional, `false` by default) - set to `true` to allow useges of `lwc:dynamic` directive in the template.
--   `preserveHtmlComments` (boolean, optional, `false` by default) - set to `true` if you want HTML comments in the template to be preserved in the output.
+-   `preserveHtmlComments` (boolean, optional, `false` by default) - set to `true` to disable the default behavior of stripping HTML comments.

 **Return:**
 The method returns an object with the following fields: